michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 As Few notes, "The most common reporting mistake is using the wrong chart type for the data" (Few, 2006).

-### 3. Color Psychology
+### 3. Colour Psychology

-Use color strategically:
+Use colour strategically:
 - Red/yellow/green for performance indicators
 - Blue for neutral information
-- Consistent color scheme across all reports
+- Consistent colour scheme across all reports
-- No more than 5-7 colors total
+- No more than 5-7 colours total

 ### 4. Typography Matters